gvwilson/thirdbit/src/fiction/santas/index.md

 "And this one is yours,"
 Elfabot said,
 as cheerful as ever.
-It waved Finner and Captain Abacus through a wrought iron gate decorated with holly.
+It ushered Finner and Captain Abacus through a wrought iron gate decorated with holly.
 "I hope you don't mind sharing."